Welcome to BOOKS AND LETTERS

 Those who have been involved in this great literary conversation are what Richard Weaver called language citizens, or what Percy Bysshe Shelley called the unacknowledged legislators of the world.
 In the broadest sense of the expression, we are talking about The Republic of Letters, an intellectual community that has spanned centuries and transcended geographical borders, connecting poets, historians, linguists, philosophers, and theologians in a network of correspondence and mutual refinement.1

-Alongside these mentioned, I believe ideas indeed shape culture, and that books and letters are the tools through which these ideas are forged and preserved.
+Standing alongside these previously mentioned, I too believe ideas shape culture, and that books and letters are the tools through which these ideas are forged and preserved.
 They are indispensable for learning, for dialogue, and for a shared pursuit of truth, beauty, and goodness.
 In other words, since books and letters are the cornerstone of civilization and culture, it follows they are also essential for human flourishing.

 Today, our culture is fragmented, transient, and untethered from this great conversation, such that rational public discourse is nearly impossible.
 Because we lack a realized sensus communis there is an urgent need to recover this legacy.
 To rekindle any sense of thoughtful engagement in an age that is dominated by fleeting trends and digital noise will be no small task, but it is one worth pursuing.

-BOOKS AND LETTERS is my attempt to participate in the noble tradition of the grat conversation and do my part to help recovery its legacy.
-I believe books are not merely to be read but to be engaged with, and letters—whether actual or figurative—should be written to converse with the past, critique the present, and anticipate the future.
+BOOKS AND LETTERS is my attempt to participate in the noble tradition of the great conversation and do my part to help recovery its legacy.
+I believe books are not merely to be read but to be engaged with, and letters—whether literal or figurative—should be written to converse with the past, critique the present, and anticipate the future.

 BOOKS AND LETTERS explores the fullness of what it means to live as a steward of words in this modern world.
-Whether it is grappling with the works of G. K. Chesterton, C. S. Lewis, or Josef Pieper, reflecting on the enduring relevance of Greek philosophers and the Church Fathers, or simply savoring the tactile joy of a well-loved book, my constant endeavor will be to lead my readers to think deeply, communicate clearly, and live wisely.
+Whether it is grappling with the works of modern writers like G. K. Chesterton, C. S. Lewis, or Josef Pieper, reflecting on the enduring relevance of Greek philosophers and Church Fathers, engaging the medieval scholastics and humanists, or simply savoring the tactile joy of a well-loved book, my constant endeavor will be to lead my readers to think deeply, communicate clearly, and live wisely.

 Join the Great Conversation!

-You’re invited to join this great conversation; and if you find balm for your soul, light for your path, or help with your intellectual or artistic pursuits, please consider supporting this work by sharing it with others and becoming a paid subscriber.
+You are cordially invited to join this “great conversation” renaissance; and if you find balm for your soul, light for your path, or help with your intellectual or artistic pursuits, please consider supporting this work by sharing it with others and becoming a paid subscriber.

-Paideia and Piety: Most Mondays, I will post thoughtful reflections on education that challenge the status quo.
+Paideia and Piety are thoughtful reflections on education that challenge the status quo.
 Although I’m not using precise definitions here, paideia can be understood as the right manner of education—enculturation.
 Piety, on the other hand, is the right mark of education—ordered loves.

-Literary Leaf-mould: Wednesdays will be for literary critique.
+Literary Leaf-mould is an attempt at literary critique.
 Drawing wisdom from Tolkien’s notable essay, On Fairy-Stories, my approach to literary criticism here will be to not only strive toward enhancing the reader’s understanding and enjoyment of the story, but also to honor the author’s intentions as much as possible, seek to re-enchant the reader’s world with wonder and meaning, and by all means avoid over-analysis or the deconstructive annihilation of the text.

-Write to Think: It's been said that “Good writing is clear thinking made visible,” and “If people cannot write well, they cannot think well, and if they cannot think well, others will do their thinking for them.”
+Write to Think is all about the craft of writing—including the art of thinking.
+It's been said that “Good writing is clear thinking made visible,” and “If people cannot write well, they cannot think well, and if they cannot think well, others will do their thinking for them.”
 These expressions emphasizes the indispensable relationship between writing and thinking.
-So, Thursdays posts will be all about the craft of writing—including the art of thinking.

-Corkscrews and Cathedrals: Fridays you can expect some helpful book reviews.
+Corkscrews and Cathedrals are helpful book reviews.
 I’ll be leaning on C. S. Lewis’s approach, the one he explained in his Preface to Milton’s Paradise Lost: “The first qualification for judging any piece of workmanship from a corkscrew to a cathedral is to know what it is—what it was intended to do and how it is meant to be used…[until then]…you can say nothing to the purpose about them.

 Because ideas have consequences and the truth of matters is best conceived in dialectic, I invite you to engage in the conversation by reading, subscribing, and commenting.